-The Spitzer Space Telescope is a NASA infrared space telescope and the final element of the NASA Great Observatories program.
-Spitzer was launched in August 2003 and carries a near-infrared camera (IRAC), mid-infrared spectrograph (IRS) and a mid- to far-infrared photometer (MIPS).
+The Spitzer Space Telescope is a retired NASA infrared space telescope and the final element of the NASA Great Observatories program.
+Spitzer was launched in August 2003 carrying a near-infrared camera (IRAC), mid-infrared spectrograph (IRS) and a mid- to far-infrared photometer (MIPS).
 Since it began routine science operations in December 2003, Spitzer has revealed the Universe in new ways, from mapping extrasolar planet temperatures to discovering a giant ring around Saturn to helping to uncover some of the most distant galaxies in the universe.
-In 2009 Spitzer began its "warm mission" after exhausting its cryogenic coolant, and subsequently operates only the two shortest wavelength cameras on IRAC.
+In 2009 Spitzer began its "warm mission" after exhausting its cryogenic coolant, subsequently operating only the two shortest wavelength cameras on IRAC.
 In 2016, warm Spitzer entered its "Beyond" mission phase which continued until its decommissioning on January 30th, 2020.
 The Spitzer Science Center remains open and available to assist the astronomical community in its use of Spitzer data until formal project closeout in 2021.More Information

 The Stratospheric Observatory for Infrared Astronomy (SOFIA) is a 2.7 meter telescope carried aboard a Boeing 747SP aircraft.
 The observing altitudes of SOFIA are between 37,000 and 45,000 feet, above 99% of the water vapor in the Earth's atmosphere.
 SOFIA currently operates 6 instruments, both imagers and spectrographs, covering a wide range in wavelength and spectral resolution.
 These include four Facility Science Instruments (FSIs), FORCAST, FIFI-LS, FPI+ and HAWC+, and two Principal Investigator-class Science Instruments (PSIs), GREAT and EXES.
 FSIs and PSIs are available to all General Investigators.
 The US share of the overall observing time is 80%.
 The remaining 20% of the time is allocated to the German astronomical community.
 By including new instruments and upgrades to existing instruments regularly, SOFIA retains its state-of-the-art capabilities.More Information